OctopusDeploy/docs/docs/notifications/dynamic-workers-ubuntu-1804-deprecation.md

 hideInThisSectionHeader: true
 ---

-Our Ubuntu dynamic workers are being upgraded to use Ubuntu 22.04, this upgrade will result in breaking changes for users of gcloud CLI and users of .NET Core 2.1/3.1 and Ubuntu 18.04 capabilities that are not offered by the updated replacements.
+Our Ubuntu Dynamic Workers are being upgraded to use Ubuntu 22.04, this upgrade will result in breaking changes for users of gcloud CLI and users of .NET Core 2.1/3.1 and Ubuntu 18.04 capabilities that are not offered by the updated replacements.

 ## What is changing?